-Fay says, “Having travelled from far away, don’t you owe it to yourselves and your shared memories to arrive at Machu Picchu, roof of the world, in Orient Express style?”
+Fay says, “Having travelled from far away, don’t you owe it to yourselves and your shared memories to arrive at and overnight in Machu Picchu, roof of the world, in Orient Express style?”

 Carriages: The carriages are luxurious with elegant decoration in the style of the 1920′s Pullman trains.
 Each of the four carriages has been furnished in polished wood and brass, with large chairs and plenty of space.

 Observation Car: At the back of the Hiram Bingham is the Observation car, offering a space in which to truly appreciate the stunning Peruvian landscape.
 Observations cars are a great addition to any train and this one is furnished with dark wood, polished brass and large cushioned seats, thus making it the perfect place to sit, relax and watch the unfolding Peruvian landscape.